 At university, keen to study something magical and mysterious, I chose the human brain.
 I did a degree in Neuroscience (new-row-science).
 Unfortunately, having spent a long time wearing a white lab coat and goggles, and practising my Serious Scientist face, I realised that my brain was stuffed to bursting point with stories.

 To avoid a messy explosion, writing was the only option.
 To begin with, I tried writing lots of different types of stories, but children's stories were by far my favourite.
 So, I decided to do a Masters Degree in Writing for Young People at Bath Spa University.
 There, I encountered a rebel band of peacocks, a magic writing attic, and a timewarp toilet - but perhaps that's a tale for another time?

 Dreaming and scribbling

-I now live in Bath with my husband, two children, one rabbit, several crows, and a very inquisitive badger.
+I now live in Bath with my husband, two children, a cat, a rabbit, several crows, and a very inquisitive badger.

 I still fly home to Shetland whenever I can.
 If you go there in the summer, you’ll probably spot me, striding about with the wind in my hair, chasing wild stories.